|

 fiberglass

 broadswords while singing songs from Monty Python movies.
-That shit is the nerd
+That

 equivalent of acting